dishank19/deepscribe-evals/README.md

 Evaluation Metrics & Code Layout
 --------------------------------
 - **SummaC (`evalsuite/metrics/summac_eval.py`)**
   Compares each AI section to the transcript with an NLI model.
 The overall gate now uses a 0.45 threshold: transcripts contain a lot of clinical shorthand, so exact entailment scores sit lower than general summarisation corpora.
 A low bar keeps recall high—SummaC acts as a fast “smoke check” before heavier metrics run.
-Because SummaC only sees the transcript, it cannot spot mismatches against the gold note; I rely on ROUGE/BERTScore (and the SummaC-vs-gold export) for that.
+Because SummaC only sees the transcript, it cannot spot mismatches against the gold note; we rely on ROUGE/BERTScore for that.
 - **ROUGE (`evalsuite/metrics/rouge_eval.py`)**
   Uses `rouge-score` to compute ROUGE-L per section and overall.
 Scores below 0.2 usually signal missing sections or entirely different content; these rows are flagged in the dashboard.
 - **BERTScore (`evalsuite/metrics/bert_score_eval.py`)**
   Computes precision/recall/F1 against the gold SOAP (`roberta-large`, baseline-rescaled).
-An overall F1 under 0.3 is a strong indication the generated note deviates semantically, so I flag those rows as well.
+An overall F1 under 0.3 is a strong indication the generated note deviates semantically, so we flag those rows as well.
 - **LLM Judge (`evalsuite/metrics/llm_judge.py`)**
   Cerebras-based Pydantic agent that delivers section-level scores (consistency, completeness, coherence, fluency), issue lists, and optional coverage when a gold note is available.
 Retries + schema enforcement ensure every row yields structured output.